-Gerrard scored the equalizer from the penalty spot and that has been one of the 33-year-old’s major influences in Liverpool’s campaign.
-Rodgers’ men lead the way in the Premier League with 14 goals from set pieces and Gerrard has provided five of those, as well as scoring all four of Liverpool’s penalties.
+Gerrard scored the equaliser from the penalty spot and that has been one of the 33-year-old’s major influences in Liverpool’s campaign.
+Rodgers’ men lead the way in the Premier League with 14 goals from set-pieces and Gerrard has provided five of those, as well as scoring all four of Liverpool’s penalties.

 But is the Liverpool captain now too refined during open play to make an impact at either end of the pitch?